hmseeb/leadrscribe/README.md

 1. Download the latest release from the [releases page](https://github.com/hmseeb/leadrscribe/releases) or the [website](https://leadrscribe.vercel.app)
 2. Install the application following platform-specific instructions
-3. Launch Handy and grant necessary system permissions (microphone, accessibility)
+3. Launch LeadrScribe and grant necessary system permissions (microphone, accessibility)
 4. Configure your preferred keyboard shortcuts in Settings
 5. Start transcribing!